futoin/specs/draft/ftn13_secure_vault.md

 The following features are required:

-1. Generation & storage of any support key type internally.
+1. Generation & storage of any supported key type internally.
 2. Clear separation of private and shared keys purpose (not depending on type).
 3. Exposure of shared keys as:
     - encrypted data with provided public key.